Credit Card Fraud

 Phishing and Advance Fee Frauds

 This involves fraudsters sending out mass E-mails in order to obtain card details illegally.
 The E-mails usually either pretend to link to a genuine credit card site which is in fact a fake; or are simple confidence trickster emails, begging for help accessing UK funds, or promising huge cash windfalls or prizes in exchange for a small card payment.
-For more information on these frauds click the relevant section on the toolbar on the left of the screen.

 Employee Fraud in Banks and Other Institutions

 Card details can be illegally obtained from a variety of other sources, including from bank employees who may have been targeted by criminals and either paid or forced to cooperate.
 This can result in the theft of many customers' details.